 Verification Types

-Compliant verification providers MUST implement the following verification types:
+Compliant verification providers MUST implement all of the following verification types and apply them using the resolved metadata:

 MUST check contract against known vulnerability patterns

-MUST check for common staking vulnerabilities (reentrancy, flash loan attacks)
+MUST check for common solidityCode vulnerabilities (reentrancy, flash loan attacks)

-Ensures the agent’s web endpoint is accessible and secure.
+Ensures the agent’s web endpoint is accessible and secure using resolved metadata.

 MUST check for common security vulnerabilities